 The Alpha 2 monitors your heart rate about every hour and stores this information.
 So you will get a good overall picture of your resting heart rate as well as your active heart rate.
 While this tracker is missing some standard features, like tracking steps, it is good for monitoring your heart rate.

-This is the best heart rate monitor strap, in our opinion, because it handles specific tracking for most of the major sports besides just running.
+This is the best heart rate monitor strap overall, in our opinion, because it handles specific tracking for most of the major sports besides just running.

 The MyZone MZ-3 is one of the top chest strap trackers on the markets.
 It can be used for a variety of activities, such as cycling, swimming, rowing, running, or working out at the gym.